 1) Blood ketone meter

 It's the most accurate way to measure ketone bodies, beta-hydroxybutryate (BHB, although not technically a ketone body).
+The level of BHB in your bloodstream will tell you how much you have in your fuel tank but it will not measure the metabolic usage of ketones.
+Typically, this happens when you just started following the ketogenic diet and are not yet fully keto-adapted.
 Blood ketone meters can precisely determine the level of ketones in your blood but they are also pricey.
 To give you an idea, the meter itself is about $40 and the test strips cost $5 each.
 If you want to test yourself daily, it will cost you $150 per month plus the cost of the meter.
 I don't know about you but I'd rather spend it on quality food or a gym membership.
 On the other hand, if you are on the Restricted Ketogenic Diet and numbers matter to you, a blood ketone meter may be the best and only option you have.

 2) Breath testing - "Breathalyzer"